helightdev/dogs/README.md

     </a>
 </h1>

-DOGs, short for Dart Object Graphs, is a universal serialization library for dart making strong use of code generation to reduce boilerplate massively.
-Dogs can be easily extended to support a wide array of encodings and comes with json support out of the box.
+DOGs, short for Dart Object Graphs, is a universal serialization library making strong use of code generation to make your code more concise and fluent to write.
+The core package can be easily extended to support a wide array of encodings and comes with json support out of the box.

 ```dart
 @serializable